Hello and welcome to this

 He loves to hear from you!

-I'd like to take this opportunity to tell you a bit about the audiobook version of my eighth novel.
+I'd like to take this opportunity to tell you a bit about the audiobook version of my ninth novel.

 (I record a few chapters one day each month,

 I've now almost finished writing the tenth book,

 and hopefully it'll be ready for early 2019.

 I know that time is such a premium for you all in these technologically-intensive days but I very much hope that at least some of you will give the FREEmp3 audiobook of'The Nuisance'a listen.

 One of those adlinks which can take you straight there is directly beneath these words.